Stubborn Pharaoh Learns the Hard Way

 It was very difficult for the Israelites to trust God and wait patiently on Him because, at that point, they did not realize how mighty He was.

 Moses kept on trusting the Lord.
-He felt confident the Lord would show them know what to do next.
+He felt confident the Lord would show them what to do next.
 When he reached Aaron's house, Moses climbed the stairs to the upper room and prayed earnestly with his whole heart until he heard the voice of the Lord speaking.

 God said, "I will make Pharaoh's heart so stubborn that he won't listen to you.
 I am going to do many signs and wonders in Egypt so that both Egyptians and Israelites will know that I am the Lord, the God Almighty.
 Then shall I bring Israel out of Egypt.
 Go, speak to Pharaoh again and remember to show him the snake miracle!"